MaximeMRF/v7-docs/content/start/tutorial/hypermedia/forms_and_validation.md

 }
 ```

-When the form is submitted, `request.validateUsing()` validates the data.
-If validation fails, the user is automatically redirected back with errors that appear next to the relevant fields.
-If validation succeeds, we create the post and redirect to the posts index.
+- When the form is submitted, `request.validateUsing()` validates the data.
+- If validation fails, the user is automatically redirected back with errors that appear next to the relevant fields.
+- If validation succeeds, we create the post and associate it with the logged-in user using `auth.user.id` (available via the HTTP context), then redirect to the posts index.

 Now visit [`/posts/create`](http://localhost:3333/posts/create), fill out the form, and submit it.
 Your new post should appear on the posts page!
 Try submitting invalid data (like a short summary or invalid URL) to see the validation errors in action.